OwethuSotomela/order-burger-app/readMe.md

-#Project: App for ordering burgers
+#Project: Order burgers online App
-App can be found at: https://owethusotomela.github.io/order-burger-app/
+[App can be found at] (https://owethusotomela.github.io/order-burger-app/)